bridgecrew-perf6/github-actions-deploy-1/README.md

 ## Requirements

 - SSH must be enabled in your server
-- You must have a private GitHub repository created
+- You should have a private GitHub repository created

 ## How to use